isaacwkm/ThreeJS-Farming-Prototype/README.md

 12/4/2024 - As we explained before, our platform switch was to start from TypeScript and to move to ThreeJS.
 Since TypeScript is a slightly modified version of JavaScript, adjusting our scripting for it wasn't too bad.
 The biggest redesigning of our code was related to porting our 2D visual gameplay into a 3D space.
 The 2D farm grid that we previously had is now depicted as a 3D grid with an angled camera overseeing the player space, as well as our player being represented by a 3D cube.
 Plants are also no longer emojis that grow, but rather modeled and their growth is represented by their stems changing color.
 UI elements such as gameplay information or buttons are rendered on the screen locally and not within the actual 3D space.

 ## Reflection
-We wouldn't say that our plan has changed too much when it came to completing our F2 requirements.The largest hurdle we faced was reimplementing our game into another game engine and finding the motivation to work on the project with the oncoming holiday break.
+We wouldn't say that our plan has changed too much when it came to completing our F2 requirements.
+The largest hurdle we faced was reimplementing our game into another game engine and finding the motivation to work on the project with the oncoming holiday break.
 Having to maintain a balance between these factors along with finals in other classes often caused our team to have communication issues and working effectively towards completing F2 by the initial deadline.
 In order to compensate for this, we coordinated who would work on what within the project and taking time to catch everyone up to speed about the final's progress.
 Compared to how bare bones the requirements of the game are, we felt that it would be important to supply the player with more agency as to how they can play the game, along with understanding what they need to do.

 # Devlog Entry - 11/27/2024